 Nitrous oxide, also known as laughing gas, has been used by dentists for decades to induce a mild state of sedation.
 Laughing gas is a mixture of nitrous oxide and air, administered through a breathing mask that is placed over your nose.
 The gas takes effect very quickly, causing feelings of relaxation and euphoria.
 While you may feel physically lethargic, you will remain awake and able to respond to instructions.
 Once you stop inhaling the gas, the anesthetic effects wear off quickly.
 Nitrous oxide sedation can be used with most patients, from young to elderly.
 Sometimes oral sedation is combined with nitrous oxide sedation.

 IV sedation induces the most powerful level of relaxation and is typically limited to serious cases.
 If you are a candidate for IV sedation, it will be administered by a licensed nurse anesthetist for your safety.
 A small needle is inserted into the top of your hand or your inner elbow to dispense the medication into your bloodstream.
 The effects kick in very quickly, causing you to feel deeply relaxed and comfortable.
 This type of sedation can work well for patients in need of extensive dental work and those with problems controlling a sensitive gag reflex.
 You will still be conscious under IV sedation; however, your memory of the procedure will likely be limited.
 The effects can linger for several hours, so you should plan to take the rest of the day off and have someone drive you home.

-"They are friendly and respectful of your concerns and needs."
 5-Star Reviews From Dental Patients